 This course is an analysis of the influence of the Media on the opinions of the citizenship and public policy.
 Special emphasis will be given to the interaction between the Media, elected officials, and other interest groups.
-Prerequisite: GOV101, SS205 or SS206
+Prerequisite: SS205, SS206